Avishka-Shamendra/Mora-dARts/README.md

 2. Open Unity Hub
 3. Click drop down near "Open" button
 4. Click "Add project from disk"
+5. Then navigate to place where you cloned the repo
-5. Then click and open the loaded project
+6. Click and open the project
-6. You will only see the changes once you go to "Assets" section in Unity and click "Scenes" folder.
+7. You will only see the changes once you go to "Assets" section in Unity and click "Scenes" folder.

 # Commiting changes